 About the Role

-Project Assistants support our project teams with a wide-range of administrative, project coordination and scientific tasks.
+Peer-reviewed publications are key to advancing evidence-based medicine; our Publications team help to communicate the results of clinical trials to the scientific community.
+The Publications team work with clients and world-renowned opinion leaders to produce publications that communicate key scientific and clinical data to a wide audience.
+By joining this team as a Project Assistant, you will support our project teams with a wide-range of administrative, project coordination and scientific tasks.
 The role is therefore varied, and in a typical week your time will be divided across both internal projects that contribute to the successful operation of your division, as well as multiple scientific projects for our clients in the healthcare sector that will span several different disease areas.

-You will sit at the heart of the division you join and play a key role in the smooth running of the team’s operation.
-You will be responsible for supporting the implementation of the latest operational and administrative processes within your division, as well as identifying and suggesting process improvements and changes to current ways of working, to enhance quality and efficiency within the division and, where appropriate, the wider company.
+You will sit at the heart of the Publications division and play a key role in the smooth running of the team’s operation.
+You will be responsible for supporting the implementation of the latest operational and administrative processes, as well as identifying and suggesting process improvements and changes to current ways of working, to enhance quality and efficiency within Publications and, where appropriate, the wider company.
 You will also be the go-to person for divisional resources and will take responsibility for keeping these up-to-date.

 Within this role, there is scope to grow and develop towards the roles of Senior Project Coordinator and then Division Support Manager.
 This may lead to you supporting managers, and specifically the Division Head, in ensuring the successful performance of the division, particularly in terms of resource planning and productivity, as well as supporting the division’s morale, motivation, training needs and wellbeing.